michael-mszn/HopmonRemake/Readme.md

 - Find all crystals hidden in the level and return them to your base.

-- Defeat dangerous monsters by using Energy Ball ability or tools in the levels.
+- Defeat dangerous monsters with an Energy Ball by pressing R or tools in the levels.
 Once your health reach 0, it is Game Over and the level needs to be restarted.

 - The more crystals you carry, the slower you will walk.
 Be mindful when it is time to return to base!